 French Jet Drop Earrings

-This French Jet drop earrings have the delicacy of Edwardian design and was purchased as the last known stocks made by an elderly maker decades ago in the former Czechoslovakia.
-They are set (soldered and fused) with hand cut glass square, rectangle and cresent stones which are over 100 years old in traditional mounts used by his family from the the late 1800s -1930s.
+This French Jet earrings have the delicacy of Edwardian design and was made in the former Czechoslovakia.
+They are set (soldered and fused) with small hand cut black crystal stones which are set in traditional mounts in designs from the late 1800s -1930s.
 French jet jewellery was made from shiny black glass, which was cut and backed, with black-coated steel early last century when Whitby jet (an organic rock from coal) was banned.

 These earrings come in a gift box and is for the dreamers, the go-getters, and the style makers –